 If you’re a first-time landlord, it’s essential to learn how to successfully manage your rental property.
 You want to retain your best tenants and encourage them to stay for the long term.
 This is how you can quickly gain back your ROI and expand your property portfolio in the process.

-Here are some best tips for new landlords:
+Here are some best tips for new and full-time landlords:

 #1: Ensure you have a reserve fund.

 Taking care of a rental property is never-ending.
 Avoid getting caught by surprise expenses and put away a reserve fund for any property maintenance expenses.

 Your rental property should always be in excellent condition.
 This way, your tenants will not be inconvenienced and decide to rent somewhere else.

 You also want to keep attracting new prospects, so there are shorter vacancies.
 A reserve fund means you are prepared for any emergencies that may come up.
 It makes you a reliable and committed landlord.